dot-e/godot-docs/tutorials/shaders/your_first_shader/your_first_3d_shader.rst

 You have decided to start writing your own custom Spatial shader.
 Maybe you saw a cool trick online that was done with shaders, or you have found that the :ref:`StandardMaterial3D <class_StandardMaterial3D>` isn't quite meeting your needs.
-Either way, you have decided to write your own and now you need figure out where to start.
+Either way, you have decided to write your own and now you need to figure out where to start.

 This tutorial will explain how to write a Spatial shader and will cover more